Sidd-Prabhu/CauseCoders/README.md

 - **meta-llama/llama-3-8b-instruct**: This model provides advanced instruction-following capabilities, offering intelligent recommendations based on parameters.

-### IBM service used :
+### IBM services used :

-- **IBM Watsonx Text-to-Speech**: We integrated the text-to-speech functionality of Watsonx to convert the text-based output into an audible format for better accessibility, which we even used for demo video creation.
+- **IBM Watsonx Text-to-Speech**: We used the text-to-speech functionality of Watsonx to convert the text-based output into an audible format for better accessibility, which we used for demo video creation.

-### Other IBM technology used :
+### Other IBM technologies used :

 - **IBM Cloud**: Used to host and deploy the AI models, providing the necessary infrastructure to handle computational workloads and ensure scalable performance for the solution.

 - **IBM Watson Studio**: Utilized for model training, data preprocessing, and analysis, improving the prediction accuracy of construction parameters by providing a collaborative environment for data scientists and developers.

 - **IBM Watson Prompt Lab**: Leveraged for creating and refining AI prompts that optimize the interaction between the user and the AI model.
-This tool helps generate more accurate and relevant responses by allowing developers to test and customize AI prompts, enhancing the solution's decision-making process.
+This tool helped us generate more accurate and relevant responses by allowing developers to test and customize AI prompts, enhancing the solution's decision-making process.

 ### Other technology used :